ca-mantis-shrimp/Todoist.nvim/docs/project_list_spec.md

 For example, while I currently have no plans to accomodate tasks within this filetype, this functionality could be added due to popular demand with a non-breaking change to the specification later down the line.

+### Verbage
+To that point, since Todoist only allows 5 levels of nesting when it comes to projects, meaning that we can easily distinguish between the 5 levels:
+- Root
+- Child
+- Grandchild
+- Great Grandchild
+- Leaf

+The first and last levels are calling back to the fact that this is infact a tree structure and we can use these words to distinguish between the different levels of nesting for:
+- Projects
+- Comments
+- Collapsed Status
+- Tasks(?)

 ###  White Space
 A note on the usage of whitespace before we continue.
 Users will notice a distinct lack of meaning placed on the whitespace for the specification.
 Specifically, while white space can be used during the implementation phase to increase visual clarity for the reader based on these rules, this specification will largely ignore the need for whitespace for the sake of specification compliance